jmcmellen/splat/README_VisualStudio.md

 # SPLAT! for Windows (Command line)

+## NOTE: There is a major problem with Windows at this point.
+SPLAT! compiles and (mostly)
+   works fine under it, but the SDF filenaming scheme uses a ":" and that is not allowed on Windows filesystems, where it is used to indicate a drive letter.

+   This has not been resolved yet, but I may introduce an alternate naming scheme.

 ## Visual Studio version
    SPLAT! requires the C++11 standard, which means Visual Studio 2015 or better.
    The Community Edition will work fine.